ShanaryS/algorithm-visualizer/README.md

 # Usage

-To create portable .exe files for each visualizer, setup the virtual environment as described above along with installing requirements.txt
+To create portable .exe files for each visualizer, setup the virtual environment as described above along with installing requirements.txt (On windows just run 'create_venv.bat').
 Then simply run the 'create_exe.bat' file.
 After about 2 minutes, all three visualizers will be in the newly created 'bin' folder in the root of the project.

 Or run each visualizer directly using: